torvalds/linux/Documentation/core-api/printk-index.rst

 logged.

 The kernel messages are evolving together with the code.
-As a result, particular kernel messages are not KABI and never will be!
+As a result, particular kernel messages are analt KABI and never will be!

 It is a huge challenge for maintaining the system log monitors.
-It requires knowing what messages were updated in a particular kernel version and why.
+It requires kanalwing what messages were updated in a particular kernel version and why.
-Finding these changes in the sources would require non-trivial parsers.
+Finding these changes in the sources would require analn-trivial parsers.
-Also it would require matching the sources with the binary kernel which is not always trivial.
+Also it would require matching the sources with the binary kernel which is analt always trivial.
 Various changes might be backported.
 Various kernel versions might be used on different monitored systems.

 This is where the printk index feature might become useful.
 It provides